swcarpentry/python-novice-gapminder/episodes/09-plotting.md

 import matplotlib.pyplot as plt
 ```

-- Simple plots can be created with just one call, to `plt.plot` with the x variable and then y variable to
+- Simple plots can be created with a single call, to `plt.plot` with the x variable and then y variable to
   plot as the arguments:

 ```python